danielwies/CineXa/README.md

 # Cinexa

-A new basic App that fetches data from themoviedb.org and displays currently trending movies/tv shows.
+A simple App that fetches data from themoviedb.org and displays currently trending movies/tv shows.

 ## Screenshots